saknevatia/BAAssignment-8_Amazon/README.md

 Link to Visualization :- http://127.0.0.1:4321

 This dataset contains product reviews and metadata from Amazon.
 I took the reviews about the Beauty products on Amazon.
 The visualization shows how diffrent beauty topics are associated with each other.
+It shows how the topics on the left are linked to the terms on the right.

 Topic 1 shows the Reviews on diffrent hair products.
 The relevance matrix λ = 1.
 The following link shows the visualization is:- http://127.0.0.1:4321/#topic=1&lambda=1&term=